Dhaka Shishu Hospital

-Dhaka Shishu (Children) Hospital is a children's hospital in Bangladesh, located in the capital city of Dhaka.
+Dhaka Shishu Hospital (currently Bangladesh Shishu Hospital & Institute) is a children's hospital in Bangladesh, located in Sher-e-Bangla Nagar, Dhaka.

 History

 The hospital was established in 1972, immediately following independence.
 It was funded by the late Tofayel Ahmed, the Bangladesh government, Save the Children Fund of the UK and World Vision of Bangladesh.

 The hospital publishes the Dhaka Shishu (Children) Hospital Journal.

+In 2021, the National Parliament passed the Bangladesh Shishu Hospital & Institute Act (Act No. 19 of 2021), which came into effect on 22 September 2021.
+Since then, the two institutions, Dhaka Shishu Hospital and Bangladesh Children's Health Institute, have merged to become Bangladesh Shishu Hospital & Institute, which is being operated as a statutory body of the Government of Bangladesh.